Freight Shipping from New York City to Charleston

 How much does it cost to ship freight from New York City to Charleston?

-Full truckload (FTL) rates from New York City, NY to Charleston, SC currently range from $1,785-$2,200 for a standard dry van load over the 830-mile route.
+Full truckload (FTL) rates from New York City, NY to Charleston, SC currently range $1,785-$2,200 (roughly $2.16-$2.67 per mile over 830 miles).
 LTL shipments typically cost $657-$1,106 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Charleston?

-Standard FTL transit from New York City to Charleston is approximately 15 hrs by truck over 830 miles.
+Standard FTL transit from New York City to Charleston is approximately 15 hrs by truck over 830 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Howland Hook Marine Terminal (Staten Island) to SC Ports Inland Port Dillon takes 5-7 days but offers significant cost savings.

 What equipment do I need for New York City to Charleston freight?